 Excellent value for money, a snip at $10.00 per month for beginner + beginner sight-reading.
 Or $11.00 per month for intermediate lessons including full access to the beginner lessons and beginner sight-reading section.

-Step by step, no confusion follow along lessons, 01 to 100, then on to the intermediate lessons 101 to 150.
+Step by step, no confusion follow along with lessons, 01 to 100, then on to the intermediate lessons 101 to 150.

 Full access 24/7 all year round, on very fast server’s with no buffering on the instruction video’s and good support if you need it.